Barbie Almalbis

 Yvette Barbra Hontiveros Almalbis (born August 26, 1977), better known as Barbie Almalbis, is a Filipino singer, songwriter and guitarist.

+She is the niece of broadcast journalist Pia Hontiveros, current Philippine senator Risa Hontiveros, and singer Leah Navarro.

 Formerly the lead singer of the bands Hungry Young Poets and Barbie's Cradle, she pursued a solo career in 2005, releasing her self-titled compilation album, Barbie: The Singles.

 In 2006, she released her debut solo album, Parade.
 Her music is characterised by a rather quirky, but endearing vocal style, and guitar work.

 In 2016, she was chosen to interpret Nica del Rosario's composition "Ambon" at the 2016 edition of Himig Handog: P-Pop Love Songs.